michaelz9436/gaussian-slicing/README.md

   - The **forward pass** no longer uses perspective projection.
 It now implements an **orthogonal slicing** mechanism, projecting 3D Gaussians onto a virtual plane at a given Z-coordinate.
 An attenuation factor based on the Gaussian's distance to the slice plane is applied to its opacity.
   - The **backward pass** has been correspondingly modified to correctly propagate gradients for position (`xyz`), opacity, scale, rotation, and intensity based on the new slicing mathematics.

 > **Note**: Files ending in `* copy.*` are unmodified original source files from the 3DGS project, preserved for reference purposes only.
 They are not used in this project's pipeline.
+To simplify the workflow, all submodules have been flattened and integrated into the main project structure, as some of them contain customized modifications.

 ## Installation